mariochampion/gitmynotes/README.md

 * add colors!

+* add link at end to githb repo and audit files

 * create config file?

+* try with NO wrapper outer dir

 * if not foldername, confirm that you want to do Notes, with count of X

 * do not fail entire job when this applescript error occurs: `execution error: Notes got an error: An error of type 100002 has occurred.
 (100002)`

+* add share code to track optional viralty?

 *  -- PRO --